 My accommodation was pretty cool.
 I stayed in a bed & breakfast in an old farmhouse owned by a dairy farmer and his wife, Evelyn & Ernst.
 I love B&B’s because it’s so much more personal than a large hotel for example.
 My room was large and on the top floor.
 The whole floor was pretty much mine to use which also featured a nice bathroom, TV room and children’s bedroom.
 We were asked to join dinner downstairs and because I am a vegetarian, they especially prepared some wonderful salads.
 Book your stay at the farm here.

 If you visit Switzerland, be prepared to walk a few miles.
 Not because you have to but because you want to.
 There are so many beautiful viewing points and hills to climb, that you should definitely leave your heels at home.
 So the next day, when the natural alarm clock woke me up (read: Cow’s moo-ing), I was ready for a hike.
 The weather was beautiful and I walked from the farm through the forest and all the way up to where I can imagine Heidi running around in between te flowers.
 (I couldn’t help myself of doing the same, check the after movie!)
 Passing by little piglets, running (happy) cows and stunning views, we walked all the way up to a hotel/restaurant called Moosegg where we had an amazing lunch.
-Asparagus are in season so during my Swiss trip, I was eating these veggies by the dozen.
 At Moosegg you enjoy a stunning panoramic view of the Emmental and Langnau hills plus on a clear day you can see the Swiss Alps in the background.
 The restaurant’s chef took the time to explain that they’ve just finished a new renovation of the hotel, which has 22 rooms.
 Chef Daniel is a highly acclaimed chef which earned the restaurant it’s 16 awarded Gault Millau points.

 Travel blogger or not, when you stand here at 1700 meters above sea level, you’re gonna have yourself a cry-moment or two.

 From there the snow disappeared underneath our feet and we could walk on a straight path overlooking the lake of Lucerne.
 I had a moment of extreme gratitude and joy when I saw the view from here.
 It was so beautiful that I almost cried.
 This is the world’s true beauty.
-Everybody that comes here, is here to enjoy the nature of Switzerland an nothing more.
-Travel blogger or not, when you stand here at 1700 meters above sea level, you’re gonna have yourself a cry-moment or two.
+Everybody that comes here, is here to enjoy the nature of Switzerland and nothing more.

 After our 2 hour hike, we got back to the hotel to pick up our stuff and take the Rigi Train back down the mountain.
 We still had a few hours to kill so we decided to take a boat tour over the lake.
 Boat tickets are available from the ticket desks at the boat docks along the lake.
 You get a discount or even free travel if you own a rail pass.
 A ticket will cost you around €20,- and takes you from Vitznau to Lucerne and back.
 Our car was parked back in Vitznau so we needed to go back but otherwise it’s nice to spend a few hours in high end city Lucerne.